gyrrei/IN2353_Applied_Biorobotics/README.md

 # Applied Biorobotics @TUM IN2353
 Held by Prof. Daniel Renjewski.
+Achieved a grade of 1,3.

 8 credits course for ~20 students using flipped classrooms.
 Weekly assignments incl. neuro-controller of a robot, particle swarm optimisation, poster on bipedal walkers and 15min video about snake robots.
 All programming exercises were performed in MatLab and python.

 ## Assignments